Skip to Content

 Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases.
 Additionally, I may get commissions for purchases made through other affiliate links in this post.

-• You sell your Silhouette Cameo made items to another person or store in a large quantity at a discount.
+• You sell your craft products to another person or store in a large quantity at a discount.
 They resell the items for a profit.

 • The person or company buying the products pays for the items up front.
 They own the products and it is their responsibility to sell the items.